-The Digital R&D Fund for the Arts is a £7 million strategic partnership between the Arts Council, Nesta and the Arts and Humanities Research Council (AHRC).
-It is unique in encouraging organisations with arts projects, digital technology providers and academic researchers to collaborate experiments from which the wider arts and cultural sector can learn.
+The Digital R&D Fund for the Arts is a strategic partnership between the Arts Council, Nesta and the Arts and Humanities Research Council (AHRC).
+It is unique in encouraging organisations with arts projects, digital technology companies and academic researchers to collaborate on experiments from which the wider arts and cultural sector can learn.

-Over three years, starting from 2012/13, the Fund will support research and development projects that use digital technology to enhance arts' audience reach and/or explore new business models.
+Over three years, starting from 2012/13, the Fund awarded £6.7 million tosupport 52 research and development projects that use digital technology to enhance arts' audience reach and/or explore new business models.

 Native: learning from the Digital R&D Fund

-Sharing learning from funded projects is a crucial aspect of the fund.
+Sharing the learning from funded projects is a crucial part of the fund.
 The vehicle for this is the Native website and journal.
-Here you will find regularly updated details of the funded projects as well as a growing bank of articles and other content that gives practical insights into how to deliver innovative arts projects using digital technology.
-Alongside the website, Native will also be available in print edition.
-To have a chance to receive that as well as monthly digest of the best content sign up to the Native mailing list.
+Native features regularly updates on the funded projects as well as a growing bank of articles, resources and other content that gives practical insights into innovative arts projects using digital technology.
+Alongside the website, Native is also available in print edition.
+Sign up to the Native mailing list to learn the latest about digital innovation in the arts.

 Details of funded projects

-Explore all of the funded projects to date on the links to the left.
+Find out about all 52 funded projects via the links to the left.